-- 9. All nursing students must have a PPD skin test within the past year prior to entering the nursing program or a chest x-ray within the past 3 years.
-The PPD skin test or chest x-ray must be updated as recommended by the CDC until graduation. - 10.
-A student must have current cardiopulmonary resuscitation (CPR) certification for health professionals (must include infant, child & adult CPR) and current malpractice insurance while enrolled in the nursing program. - 11.
-Students are required to complete a criminal background check and drug screen prior to entry into the nursing program. - 12.
+- immunization.
+A student choosing not to take the HBV series must sign a disclaimer. - 9.
+All nursing students must have a PPD skin test within the past year prior to entering the nursing program or a chest x-ray within the past 3 years.
+The PPD skin test or chest x-ray must be updated as recommended by the CDC until graduation.
+Students will be required to pass a complete physical exam upon admission into the program. - 10.
+A student must have current cardiopulmonary resuscitation (CPR) certification for health professionals through the American Heart Association (must include infant, child & adult CPR) and current malpractice insurance while enrolled in the nursing program. - 11.
+Students are required to complete a criminal background check and drug screen upon admission into the nursing program. - 12.
 A candidate for the Generic Track must meet all of the above admission requirements (#1-11) plus the following additional requirements: - a.
 A student is eligible to enter the program after successful completion of the following with a minimum grade of C or better: